-The Census determines who gets money and power.
-Every ten years, the population of the United States is counted in order to disperse money and political representation.
-For every person who is counted, about $2,000 will go to a local community.
-Snohomish County is part of a fast growing region and it is important we receive our fair share of money and power.
-If we don’t have everyone counted, places like New York, California and Florida will get some of our share of federal resources.
+Every ten years, the population of the United States is counted in order to determine who receives federal funding and political representation.
+For every person who is counted in the census, about $2,000 will go to a local program or service per year.
+Snohomish County is part of a fast growing region in need of a fair share of money and power.
+If we don’t have everyone counted, other states will get some of our share of federal resources.

 How do you get counted in the Census?

 This is the first census that will be primarily conducted on-line.
-In March of 2020, you will receive a postcard inviting you to take the census.
-On March 23, 2020, the census website will go live.
-If you have not completed the census online by April 8, you will receive a reminder letter with a paper survey.
+You will also be able to respond by phone or mail.
+In March of 2020, you will receive a letter inviting you to take the census.
+If you have not completed the census online or by phone by April 8, you will receive a reminder letter with a paper survey.
 Census staff may follow up for in person interviews in May-July 2020.

 What is in it for you?